Climate

 Plants

 Plants breathe in carbon dioxide and breathe out oxygen, making them one of the most important elements of the carbon cycle.
+About a third of human-emitted carbon is stored in trees and soils.

 Ice

 Cryocarbon!
 When water freezes for the long term, carbon gets locked up for long periods.
 As ice melts, it begins to release carbon.
-Glacial melt is happening faster than ever, both raising sea levels and atmospheric carbon as a result/
+Glacial melt is happening faster than ever, both raising sea levels and atmospheric carbon as a result.

 Air